puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 }
 ```

+Note that though you didn't specify a version of the package to install, Puppet
+defaults to installing the latest available version.

 ## Review

+In this quest we went over what Puppet is and some of the advantages of
+managing your infrastructure with Puppet's declarative domain-specific
+language and master/agent architecture.

-We covered the the installation of the Puppet agent on a new node using an
+We covered the the installation of the Puppet agent on a new system using an
 install script hosted on the Puppet master.
+Once the agent and suite of
+supporting tools were installed, we went over the fundamentals of Puppet's
+**resource abstraction layer** (RAL), including **resources**, resource
+**types**, and the **providers** that translate between your Puppet code and
+the native system tools.

 Now that you've learned some of the core concepts behind Puppet, you're ready
 to use these ideas in a more realistic workflow.
 As we noted above, the `puppet
 resource` command is a great way to explore a system or test Puppet code, but
 it's not the tool you'll be using to automate your configuration management.

-In the next quest, we'll show you how the Puppet agent communicates with your
-Puppet master to fetch a **catalog**, a compiled list of resources, and apply
-that catalog to your system.

-You'll learn how to save your Puppet code to a file called a **manifest** and
+In the next quest, you'll learn how to save your Puppet code to a file called a
-organize it into a **module** within your Puppet master's **codedir**.
-This
+**manifest** and organize it into a **module** within your Puppet master's
-structure lets Puppet keep track of where to find all the resources it needs
+**codedir**.
+This structure lets Puppet keep track of where to find all the
-to manage your infrastructure.
+resources it needs to manage your infrastructure.

+We'll show you how the Puppet agent communicates with your Puppet master to
+fetch a compiled list of resources called a **catalog** based on Puppet code
+kept on the master.